-For producing DEMs from raw bistatic SAR data (Level 0) of individual tracks (the so-called Raw DEMs) we 150 used the operational Integrated TanDEM-X Processor (ITP) of the German Aerospace Center (DLR) (Rossi et al., 2012).
+For producing DEMs from raw bistatic SAR data of individual tracks (so-called Raw DEMs) we used the operational Integrated TanDEM-X Processor (ITP) of the German Aerospace Center (DLR) (Rossi et al., 2012).
 The Raw DEM pixel spacing is 6 m x 3 m.
-Complementary to each Raw DEM the ITP provides maps geocoded rasters of the height error, the SAR amplitude, the backscattering coefficient and the interferometric coherence, as well as a flag mask indicating critical areas.
-We applied 11 x 11 pixels estimation windows for computing the coherence maps, adding up to about 390 independent samples for single-polarized data at 40° 155 incidence angle and about 110 independent samples for dual-polarized data at 22° incidence angle.
-According to the Cramér-Rao bound for coherence estimation the standard deviation for a coherence magnitude of 0.5 is 0.03 for the first case and 0.05 for the second case.
-The uncertainty decreases towards higher coherence values (Bamler and Hartl, 1998).
-The backscatter intensity images are based on absolute radiometric calibration and terrain-corrected geocoding, accounting for the local geocoded incidence angle, antenna beam pattern and 160 correction for thermal noise.
-The absolute and relative radiometric accuracies for the TerraSAR-X stripmap data are estimated at 0.6 dB and 0.3 dB, respectively (Breit et al., 2010).
+Complementary to each Raw DEM the ITP provides maps of the height error, the SAR amplitude, the backscattering coefficient and the interferometric coherence, as well as a flag mask indicating critical areas.
 The Height Error Map (HEM) delivers the height errors for each DEM pixel caused by random noise.
 This error is largely driven by the phase uncertainty for which the coherence is the main factor.
 Low pass filtering is an efficient means for reducing the random height error.
 The HEM map for the TDMgl DEM of the study region shows over flat terrain and gentle slopes random height errors (standard deviation) ranging from 0.3 m to 1.2 m.

 Specifications of the TDM data used in this study are listed in Table 1.
-The azimuth resolution of the single polarization data is 3.3 m and of the dual polarized data 6.6 m.
-The ground range resolution is 3.20 m at $\theta_i = 22^{\circ}$ and 1.86 m at $\theta_i = 40^{\circ}$.
 We selected scenes with different incidence angles and baselines in order to check the impact of these parameters on coherence, backscatter intensity and signal penetration.
 According to the HEM maps, the random errors for the Raw DEMs, excluding steep slopes, range from 0.7 m to 3.0 m.
-The spatial variations can mainly be attributed to phase noise arising from thermal and volume decorrelation.
+The spatial variations can mainly be attributed to phase noise related to thermal and volume decorrelation.
 For the estimation of signal penetration we use averages over multiple pixel windows in order to reduce the uncertainty.